Digital Millennium Copyright Act (DMCA) Information

 - IT will issue a DMCA Copyright Violation Notice to the individual with information on the material in question and steps the individual needs to take to correct the violation.

 - IT will use progressive measures to deter the distribution of unauthorized copyrighted material on its campus network, which will include the following steps.

 - For a first offense, IT will issue a DMCA Copyright Violation Notice to the responsible individual.

 - For a second offense, IT will issue a DMCA Copyright Violation Notice and immediately suspend Internet access for that individual for a period of five school days.
 Students will have access to academic Internet sites in the Hofheimer Library during this suspension period.

-- For the third offense and beyond, IT will issue a DMCA Copyright Violation Notice, immediately suspend Internet access for the individual for a period of 10 school days, and refer the student to the Vice President for Campus Life and Operational Management for violation of the VWU Acceptable Use Policy.
+- For the third offense and beyond, IT will issue a DMCA Copyright Violation Notice, immediately suspend Internet access for the individual for a period of 10 school days, and refer the student to the Vice President for Student Affairs for violation of the VWU Acceptable Use Policy.
 Students will have access to academic Internet sites in the Hofheimer Library during this suspension period.

 If IT is unable to determine the identity of the offender, we will take appropriate measures to stop the sharing of unauthorized copyrighted material including disabling the network port and/or Internet access to the MAC address of the offending device until the violation is resolved.

 Registered DMCA Agent

 Chief Information Officer